Our complete packing list for India: Everything you need for an epic first trip.

 We’re going to explain all the ins and outs of packing for India below.

-About your ‘Day Pack’ (whichever bag you choose to carry on you every day)
+About your ‘DAY PACK’ – the bag you choose to carry on you every day

 It is best to choose a bag that zips closed and can be worn across your body so that you can see and feel it on you at all times.

-For our travels over the last four years we have always carried a backpack as a day-pack.
+For our travels over the last five years we have always carried a backpack as a day-pack.
 Many people opt for an over-body handbag style day-pack.
 And you can certainly do that.

 We find – especially travelling with kids in India – that a backpack is the best option for us.

-We use a 28L backpack from Macpac (that has lasted us our entire travels so far!).
-And both Gavin and I carry the same size backpack as a day-bag.
+I use a 28L backpack from Macpac (that has lasted us our entire travels so far!).
+And Gavin carries a 35L backpack from Macpac also.

-For our full-time travel and adventures all around the world we travel with the same two backpacks the entire time.
+For all of our full-time travel around the world we travel with the same two backpacks the entire time.

 Yup; two (large) backpacks.